Seoul says U.S. and North Korea could reach deal on end-of-war declaration | The Japan Times

 Observers say that a declaration, perhaps as part of a package of inducements and concessions from both sides, could give negotiators fresh momentum and a new avenue to pursue peace and, ultimately, denuclearization on the peninsula.

+The two sides appeared to have made headway in negotiations ahead of the summit, Yonhap reported later Monday, quoting an unidentified source with knowledge of the pre-summit talks as saying that negotiators were “engaged in far more serious discussions than (those prior to) the first summit held in Singapore last year” and that “differences are being narrowed.”

-It is not clear what the North could offer in exchange, but it has put inspections at its main Nyongbyon nuclear facility on the table in the past.
+It is not clear what the North could offer in exchange in any deal with the U.S., but it has put inspections at its main Nyongbyon nuclear facility on the table in the past.
 Other concessions could include a formal halt to missile and nuclear tests, as well as an end to the production of fissile material and nuclear delivery vehicles.

 Pyongyang has also repeatedly said that crushing sanctions placed on it over its nuclear weapons program must be relieved.
 While this could be one concession from the U.S. side, it was unclear where Trump stood on the issue.